vtphan/invest/README.md

-This software implements simple investment strategies.
+This web app uses Plotly Dash and provides scenarios analysis for different simple investment strategies.

 How to run: